olgapombo/olgapombo.github.io/onlinetalks.md

 * **Interdisciplinaridade em arte**, invited speaker at the “I Congresso Internacional Investigação em Arte”, Calouste Gulbenkian Foundation, 18 May 2009.
 * **Interdisciplinary changes for the study of emergent phenomena**, invited speaker to the “Arrábida Meetings”, promoted by the Complexity Sciences Institute (ICC), Mosteiro da Arrábida, Portugal, 7-9 July 2009. ([here](https://vimeo.com/5788444))
 * **Image in science and art**, invited speaker at the Workshop "Imag(in)ing the Nanoscale", Maison des Sciences de l' Homme, Paris, France, 5-6 October 2009.
 * **Reason and computing, from Lull to Leibniz**, invited speaker (closing conference) at the “V Iberic Journey”, put forward by the Project “Universal Logics and Unity of Science”, FCUL, Lisboa, 25-26 February 2010.
+* **Apresentação de um projecto.
+Da palavra à imagem**, plenary talk at the International Colloquium «Da Civilização da Palavra à Civilização da Imagem», organized in the context of the Project “Image in science and Art”, Franco-Portuguese Institute, Lisboa, 10-11 May 2010.
+* **Matemática e Lógica em H. Poincaré**, talk presented at the CFCUL “Poincaré.
+Philosopher of Science”, FCUL, Lisboa, 23 June 2010
 * **Science and art.
 Variations upon a common ground**, Keynote Speaker (closing conference) at the international colloquium “Nomadic 09-10”, Rektorship of the Oporto University, Oporto, 25 March 2010.
 * **Three roots for Leibniz's contribution to the computational conception of reason**, conference at the “6th Conference on Computability in Europe”, CIE 2010, Ponta Delgada, Azores, Portugal, 2 July 2010.
 * **Models and representations of knowledge organization**, invited speaker to the “European Conference on Complex Systems - ECCS'10 Lisboa, ISCTE - Lisbon University Institute, Lisboa; 13 September 2010. (**see [here](http://vimeo.com/15233007)**).